Grades: 4 - 8

 We utilize Remind, a communication platform that allows us to send out messages to all parents of students in our programs, and parents to individually contact mentors.
 Information on how to join can be found when you sign up.

 No, there is no residency requirement for any of our programs.
+For our teams at Mansfield Middle School, you must be a student at Mansfield Middle School.

 In this program, students commit to a team.
 As such we expect students to attend every session.
 We understand that illness and other issues may arise, but we hope that every family that signs up commits to the program.